Pranitee-Sonavane/Blood-Bank-Management-System/README.md

-# Travel and Tourism Management System
+# Blood Bank Management System

 ## 📌 Project Description
-The Travel and Tourism Management System is a Java-based project designed to streamline the process of managing travel bookings, itineraries, and customer details.
-This system provides an efficient way to manage tourism services and enhances user experience by automating various tasks.
+The Blood Bank Management System is a Java-based application designed to efficiently manage blood donations, inventory, and donor records.
+This system streamlines the process of blood donation and ensures that hospitals and patients can quickly access available blood units.

 ## 🚀 Features
 - User registration and login system
-- Travel package booking and management
+- Donor details management
-- Payment processing integration
+- Blood inventory tracking
-- Admin dashboard for managing bookings and users
+- Hospital and patient request management
-- Real-time notifications and updates
+- Blood donation and collection history
-- Secure database storage for customer details
+- Secure database storage for all records

 ## 🛠️ Tech Stack
 - **Frontend:** Java Swing